We are funded by our readers and may receive a commission when you buy using links on our site.

 HitmanPro

 HitmanPro is labeled as an advanced malware removal program.
-This means that it is only used for removing existing infections on your Windows machine.
+This means that it is only used to remove existing infections on your Windows machine.
 It is designed to scan your files and programs to find and remove all traces of known and new malware hidden on your computer.

 HitmanPro examines behavior while searching for trojans and other malware.
 Malicious conduct can be detected even when a malware signature isn’t present.